gabrielodom/pathwayPCA/README.md

 output: html_document
 ---

-### `pathwayPCA`: A Bioconductor package for extracting principal components from expressed pathways
+### `pathwayPCA`:  an R package for integrative pathway analysis with modern PCA methodology and gene selection

 Initial Date: 2017-10-19